 The 2019 application period for Boston, Worcester and Springfield has closed.
 Please visit this page in early spring of 2020 for application materials.

 There are two education components to the program.
 The weekly orientation sessions to introduce students to the courts and the law go from May until June.
-Students are required to attend the sessions each Thursday from 3:00 p.m. to 5:00 p.m. at the John Adams Courthouse near Government Center in Boston.
 Led by a program supervisor and taught by volunteer judges, lawyers, and court employees, the sessions cover a wide range of topics including juvenile law, criminal procedure, family law, landlord-tenant disputes, the jury system, and the appellate process.

-The second component is the summer internship portion, which goes from July though August.
-Students work in paid internships and are placed in courthouses throughout Suffolk County.
+The second component is the summer internship portion, which goes from July through August.
+Students work in paid internships at local courthouses.
 They also attend paid educational sessions on Fridays.